cristianfalcone/ajo/readme.md

   }
 }
 ```
 In this example, `Counter` uses `this.next()` in its `increment` function to immediately render the updated count whenever the button is clicked.

-Certainly!
-Documenting `this.throw()` and `this.return()` for Ajo is essential, as these methods are key to error handling and component lifecycle management.
-Here's a comprehensive explanation for each:

----

 ### `this.throw()`